ymaniz09/pyside2/README.md

 # pyside2
 Testing Pyside2

-Implementing [Yasin Uludag](https://www.youtube.com/user/Endureil/videos) tutorials for Pyqt on PySide2
+Implementing [Yasin Uludag](https://www.youtube.com/user/Endureil/videos) tutorials for PyQt4 on PySide2

 Taking a look at two_views.py, now we have two views showing the same data.